Applications of topological cyclic homology to algebraic K-theory: `Rationally' is not enough: ,

 \subsection{Stable K-theory is $\THH$}

-Once B\"okstedt had defined $\THH$, Waldhausen proposed a program to prove that stable K-theory and topological Hochschild homology agreed for all $\ess$-algebras building on his manifold proof of the ``vanishing of the mystery homology theory'' which is equivalent to $\ess\we K^S(\ess)\we\THH(\ess)$, see \cite{MR1409624}.
+Once B\"okstedt had defined $\THH$, Waldhausen proposed a program to prove that stable K-theory and topological Hochschild homology agree for all $\ess$-algebras, see \cite{MR1409624}.
+Indeed, he had already established the ``vanishing of the mystery homology theory'' by geometric means \cite{MR921486}, which amounts to the equivalence $\ess\we K^S(\ess)$.
+Together with the obvious $\ess\we \THH(\ess)$ one has that stable K-theory and $\THH$ coincide in the initial case.

 The first full proof was almost orthogonal to this program: Dundas and McCarthy proved $K^S\simeq\THH$ for simplicial rings \cite{MR1307900} by comparing both theories to the homology of the category of finitely generated projective modules through McCarthy's setup for amalgamating (topological) Hochschild homology and Waldhausen's K-theory.
 The equivalence was later extended to all connective $\ess$-algebra through a denseness argument \cite{MR1607556}.